Updated: Jun 25

-By Ryan Dedmon, 911 Training Institute & Jillian Gard, Police Dispatcher
+By Ryan Dedmon, 911 Training Institute & Jillian Gard, Public-Safety Dispatcher

 “These shoes are made for walking, and that’s just what they’ll do…” Nancy Sinatra